cbeust/guess-card/README.md

 - Show confusion, anger, frustration
 - Give it another go
 - Fail again
 - "Okay, fine, I give up.
-I am not smart enough to guess this card..."
-- "What was it?!?"
+What was it?!?"

 The victims tell you the card.

 Acting time!
-Facepalm, show befuddlement, "Damn!
-I KNEW IT!!!"
+Facepalm, show befuddlement, "Damn..."

 - "I'm not smart enough to guess that card..."
 - "... which is why, I wrote some code to guess this card for me"